czhangy/UCLA-CS-Electives/CS/CS-143/notes.md

   - Secondary (non-clustering) Index

     - Secondary (non-clustering) index
-      - When tuples in the table are no ordered by the index search key
+      - When tuples in the table are not ordered by the index search key
         - Index on a non-search-key for sequential file
         - Unordered file